2020 Events for the 75th Anniversary

 Thanks to everyone who made these events possible and who joined us on August 5 and 9.

-Wednesday, August 5, via Zoom: Watch Party & Dialogue with Japan
+Events on Wednesday, August 5: Watch Party & Dialogue with Japan

-6:45 PM EST - Watch Party: The Beginning of the End of Nuclear Weapons is an award-winning documentary recounting the history and devastation of the bomb and the resulting anti-nuclear movement.
+Watch Party: The Beginning of the End of Nuclear Weapons is an award-winning documentary recounting the history and devastation of the bomb and the resulting anti-nuclear movement.
 Following activist groups and the International Campaign to Abolish Nuclear Weapons (which won the Nobel Prize for Peace in 2017), the film demonstrates the power of citizen action.
-View together or on your own on YouTube.

-In collaboration with ecoartspace, Remembering Hiroshima, Imagining Peace (RHIP) will present both artistic and scientific dialogues on our atomic legacies.
+In collaboration with ecoartspace, Remembering Hiroshima, Imagining Peace (RHIP) presented both artistic and scientific dialogues on our atomic legacies.
 Since that fateful day when the first nuclear bombs were used on a civilian population, artists have responded through a wide range of media.

-Patricia Watts, founder of ecoartspace, will begin the program with an overview of artists and artworks addressing nuclear issues.
+Patricia Watts, founder of ecoartspace, began the program with an overview of artists and artworks addressing nuclear issues.

 Patricia DeMarco, PhD, has a doctorate in biology and has spent a 30-year career in energy and environmental policy.
-She will review the legacy of the bomb and alternatives to nuclear energy and waste, drawing on her recent book Pathways to Our Sustainable Future.
+She reviewed the legacy of the bomb and alternatives to nuclear energy and waste, drawing on her recent book Pathways to Our Sustainable Future.

 Etsuko Ichikawa is an artist, filmmaker, and activist who was born and raised in Tokyo.
-She will show and discuss her performances and films that poetically engage with vitrification technology, which transforms radioactive waste into glass.
+She showed and discussed her performances and films that poetically engage with vitrification technology, which transforms radioactive waste into glass.